clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 title: Antimagic and Force Cubes
 subtitle: A lesson from weakly typed magic items
 date: 2020-10-03
-tags: ["dnd"]
+tags: ["dnd", "homebrew"]
 categories: ["roleplaying"]
 ---

 In 2018, I introduced the explosive [Cube of Force](https://roll20.net/compendium/dnd5e/Cube%20of%20Force) into our home campaign.
-If you are considering it, here are some outcomes after of our hour long cannoicalisation meeting that followed, subsequent nerfs, and later rethinkings that followed after more careful source consultations.
+If you are considering it, you ought to know how `antimagic` in D&D is meant to work, why our hour long cannoicalisation meeting for the Cube failed, and how to really design an item of that power.

 <!--more-->

-## Word of wording
+## Words of wording
-Spell combinations are an inherently powerful thing in D&D, and so any spells that "cancels out magic" - potentially interacting with [Dispel Magic](https://5thsrd.org/spellcasting/spells/dispel_magic/) - must be carefully worded, and the team does try their best.
-But despite their best efforts, ambiguously worded spell effects frequently end up at [JeremyECrawford](https://twitter.com/JeremyECrawford)'s table:
+Spell combinations are an inherently powerful thing in D&D, and so any spells that "cancels out magic" - potentially interacting with [Dispel Magic](https://5thsrd.org/spellcasting/spells/dispel_magic/) - must be carefully worded.
+And while [Wizards](https://company.wizards.com/) does a great job with this, there are still numerous ambiguities that end up at [JeremyECrawford](https://twitter.com/JeremyECrawford)'s table:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Have a D&amp;D rules question?
 There&#39;s a good chance I&#39;ve answered it!<br><br>1.
 Search the Sage Advice Compendium: <a href="https://t.co/nlIvbEC7D7">https://t.co/nlIvbEC7D7</a>.<br>2.
 Search Twitter, typing my handle (<a href="https://twitter.com/JeremyECrawford?ref_src=twsrc%5Etfw">@JeremyECrawford</a>) and a relevant term, like &quot;Twinned Spell.&quot;<br>3.
 Search <a href="https://t.co/5oYKuatgLB">https://t.co/5oYKuatgLB</a>. <a href="https://twitter.com/hashtag/DnD?src=hash&amp;ref_src=twsrc%5Etfw">#DnD</a> <a href="https://t.co/JXtO9catjP">pic.twitter.com/JXtO9catjP</a></p>&mdash; Jeremy Crawford (@JeremyECrawford) <a href="https://twitter.com/JeremyECrawford/status/931742038474727424?ref_src=twsrc%5Etfw">November 18, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>